 As we reminisced over the conference after ordering some coffee, we casually discussed how important Marcy’s line of work truly is to business owners everywhere.

 Marcy began her career in law as an associate at King & Spalding LLP, where she worked on a litigation team that defended companies in product liability cases.
 After a year of gaining legal training at one of the most competitive firms in the industry, she became an attorney at Womble Carlyle Sandridge & Rice LLP, where she gained experience in the field of Intellectual Property (IP).
-Another equally successful and well-established firm.

 With an expression of extreme gratitude, Marcy describes her experience at Womble Carlyle as the pivotal moment in her career where she discovered her passion for IP enforcement and litigation.